-- Fabric-Virtual-Gateway works on VDX platforms only and does not work on any other platform or with other vendors' products. - Fabric-Virtual-Gateway is not supported across VCS Fabrics.
-It is supported only under logical chassis/management cluster modes. - Fabric-Virtual-Gateway is not compatible with VRRP or VRRP-E, and does not replace or make VRRP or VRRP-E obsolete.
-VRRP or VRRP-E will continue to function on VDX platforms with the present scaling limits. - · A real IP address is required to get a ping response from VCS Fabric hosts in a Fabric-Virtual-Gateway configuration.
+- Fabric-Virtual-Gateway (FVG) works on VDX platforms only and does not work on any other platform or with other vendors' products. - · FVG is not supported across VCS Fabrics.
+It is supported only under logical chassis/management cluster modes. - FVG is not compatible with VRRP or VRRP-E, and does not replace or make VRRP or VRRP-E obsolete.
+VRRP or VRRP-E continues to function on VDX platforms with the present scaling limits.